-This post is a great continuation of the post we had earlier about creating an Azure ADDS instance.
+This post is a good continuation of the post we had earlier about creating an Azure ADDS instance.
 You can check out the post on the following link.

-The trust doesn't use Azure AD connect to achieve its goal, and rather it passes through a Site-to-Site VPN between Azure and the on-premise environment.
+The trust doesn't use Azure AD connect to achieve its goal, it passes through a Site-to-Site VPN between Azure and the on-premise environment.

 For this article, I'm going to use a domain controller deployed in a VNet that is separate from the VNet used by my Azure ADDS to achieve the same result that we would for connecting to the on-premise environment.
 VNet peering is the method of choice in this scenario.
 If you don't know how to setup VNet peering, please check out one of my previous articles here.